USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 Those discussions can also continue on the #dei-discussion channel.

 The group is currently working on a couple of initiatives.
-The first is building up a list of DEI Resources into a set of Resource Tool-Kits.
+The first is building up a list of DEI Resources into a set of Resource Toolkits.
 Each toolkit will focus on how DEI issues affect a specific aspect of being an RSE such as managing and hiring or the various pathways to becoming an RSE.